ev3dev/ev3dev-lang-python/docs/rpyc.rst

        m = ev3.LargeMotor('outA')
        m.run_timed(time_sp=1000, speed_sp=600)

 You can run scripts like this from any intercative python environment, like ipython shell/notebook, spyder, pycharm, etc.

+Some *advantages* of using RPyC with ev3dev are:

+* It uses much less resources than running ipython notebook on EV3; RPyC server is lightweight, and only requires an IP connection to the EV3 once set up (no ssh required).
+* The scripts you are working with are actually stored and edited on your desktop PC, with your favorite editor/IDE.
+* Some robots may need much more computational power than what EV3 can give you.
+A notable example is the Rubics cube solver: there is an algorithm that provides almost optimal solution (in terms of number of cube rotations), but it takes more RAM than is available on EV3.
+With RPYC, you could run the heavy-duty computations on your desktop.

+The most obvious *disadvantage* is latency introduced by network connection.
+This may be a show stopper for robots where reaction speed is essential.

 .. _RPyC: http://rpyc.readthedocs.io/